Degaussers – The Most Powerful Magnetic Media Destruction on Earth

 Microsoft reported that if you’re looking to erase data from any electronic device that has personally identifiable information, it should only be done in accordance to government standards.
 The National Security Agency has identified degaussing as the only surefire way to ensure data is truly wiped from a piece of technology.

 Degaussers utilize magnetic fields that effectively demagnetize the device, thus erasing the data.
-By leaving the electronic in a blank state, organizations are assured complete safety of their information—a diagnostic laboratory wouldn’t even be able to retrieve the data.
+By leaving the electronic device in a blank state, organizations are assured complete safety of their information—a diagnostic laboratory wouldn’t even be able to retrieve the data.

 Unlike software wipes, which don’t work on failed hard disk drives that still hold information, products like Proton Data’s T-4 Degausser work on any kind of device and can penetrate any media with up to 15,000 Gauss.

-After that, companies should consider using a product that effectively crushes the device, or have some fun and do it on their own.
+After that, companies should consider using a product that effectively destroys the device, or have some fun and do it on their own.
 Any method that will render it into tiny pieces is ideal.
 But, before taking a sledgehammer to media, make sure to erase the data.
 Even tiny pieces can be put together and information can be salvaged if not properly disposed of.

-If your organization needs to dispose of old media containing personally identifiable information, consider using the two-pronged approach of degaussing and crushing.
+If your organization needs to dispose of old media containing personally identifiable information, consider using the two-pronged approach of degaussing and destroying.
 Not only is it fast and safe, but it will keep the business in the clear of any potential compliance breaches.

 Wipe Hard Drives: Data destruction done right

 The idea that physically destroying a hard disk renders data secure is a common fallacy in the business world.
-Yes, if you shred, drill through or crush a hard disk, an average person won’t get information from it.
+Yes, if you shred, drill through or destroy a hard disk, an average person won’t get information from it.
 However, data forensics units or similar specialists can.
 In cases of industrial espionage the information is often valuable enough to be worth the effort.
 Because of that, organizations cannot simply reformat drives, physically destroy them and move on.

 Hard disk degaussing provides a major edge over physical destruction alone in hard drive disposal.
 A degausser will disrupt the magnetic forces of a hard disk, rendering data impossible to capture and making the drive useless.
 Properly destroying a hard drive is a key process during office moves involving computing system decommissioning, and degaussers are often the best option.
 Organizations using degaussers can: